The violin is one of the most challenging but rewarding instruments to play.

 Learning to play the violin can also build self-reliance, self-esteem and self-awareness – qualities which make our students well-liked and well-adjusted.

 The following tips will help.
-They come from our teachers who have extensive experience giving violin lessons to children of varying ages in Auckland, North Shore, and beyond.
+They come from our teachers who have extensive experience giving violin lessons to children of varying ages in Auckland.

 Tip 1 – We’re always here if you need advice.